Talhaverse/next-routing-tutorial/readme.md

 # Next.js App Router Playground -- file-based navigation
-## made this to experiment with nextJs
+## made this to experiment with nextJs and learn typescript

 Next.js recently introduced the App Router with support for: